gmtsar/documentation/source/Quick_Start_Guide.rst

 Once you have your SAR data and your supporting data placed in your directory structure, you are ready to process your interferogram!
 Call the program :doc:`p2p_processing.csh` from your toplevel directory to see its usage and inputs.
-To run with default parameter choices, leave the configuration_file input empty.
+To run with default parameter choices, leave the configuration_file input name (config.tops.txt in the following example) empty.

  ::